 Review summary: Panasonic GH5 vs Leica CL

 So how do things add up?
-Is there a clear favorite between the Panasonic GH5 and the Leica CL?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Panasonic GH5 better than the Leica CL or vice versa?
+The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher movie framerates (4K/60p versus 4K/30p).